Acknowledgement of Paternity Affidavit

 - Change the child's name if the same father is listed on the original birth certificate.
 It cannot change the child's name if another father is listed on the record.

-Acknowledgment of Paternity forms are sent to the Central Paternity Registry and then to Vital Statistics.
-If you need to contact our office regarding your Acknowledgment of Paternity document, contact the Central Paternity Registry first to obtain the number assigned to your child's document.
+Acknowledgment of Paternity forms are sent to a paternity registry and then to the Office of Vital Statistics.
+If you need to contact our office regarding your Acknowledgment of Paternity document, contact the Central Paternity Registry first to obtain the number assigned to the child's document.

 Central Paternity Registry